High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Numerical experiments

 We generate two meshes for the torus geometry, both with $1232$ triangles, shown in Fig.~\ref{fig:compare_meshes} together with a plot giving the distributions of the interior angles.
 One of the grids is of high quality, with all angles near $60^\circ$.
 The second mesh was deliberately constructed to be of low quality, featuring a wide range of angles, and even triangles with inverted orientation.

-We evaluate the performance of DCG and HOSQ based on square-squeezing and on Duffy's transformation, when exploiting (pull-back) quadrature rules of order $14$.
+We evaluate the performance of DCG and HOVE based on square-squeezing and on Duffy's transformation, when exploiting (pull-back) quadrature rules of order $14$.

 The results are given in Fig.~\ref{r.error}.
-Neither HOSQ nor DCG seem to seriously depend on the mesh quality.
-As usual, HOSQ converges faster than DCG, and it converges all the way to the machine precision limit.
+Neither HOVE nor DCG seem to seriously depend on the mesh quality.
+As usual, HOVE converges faster than DCG, and it converges all the way to the machine precision limit.
 DCG shows the same behavior as in all prior experiments, becoming unstable for geometry approximation orders beyond $8$.